Book to see Newcastle Financial Advisers

 As the former Chief Executive of Engage Mutual Assurance, he led the organisation for over 10 years, through a period of sustained growth and innovation.

 Andrew is a Board member of the Community Foundation serving Tyne & Wear and Northumberland, a Director of the North East England Chamber of Commerce and a Vice President of the Chamber Council, and Chairman of the Northern Association of Building Societies

-Stuart became Customer Director for the Society in 2018.
+Stuart became Chief Customer Officer for the Society in 2018.
 He is an Associate of the Chartered Institute of Bankers and holds the Customer Experience Professionals Association qualification for senior business leaders.
 Stuart is a Director of Newcastle Financial Advisers Limited and sits on the board of the national High Streets Task Force.

 Stuart brings extensive experience of regulated sales across mortgages, savings and financial advice.
 This ensures the Society delivers a great experience and outcomes for customers and the right conduct and culture amongst colleagues.